Ramda Chops: Map, Filter & Reduce

 Try this code in the ramda REPL

-Step 4: Composing filter
+Step 4: Composing filter and map

 We can use ramda’s function currying capabilities and function composition to create some very clear and concise pointfree functions.